pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 ### Create a private endpoint

-Before you create a private endpoint, make sure that you are using Dedicated Tier.
+Before you create a private endpoint, make sure that you are using TiDB Cloud Dedicated Tier.

 #### Step 1.
 Find the entrance